obaidcuet/RepData_PeerAssessment1/PA1_template.md

 ```

-- Above we can see there so many are NA values in "steps" column.
+- Above we can see there are too many NA values in "steps" column.

 1.7 Convert date column as date.